 Unfortunately, as we all grow older – these skills tend to diminish and as a result – the tasks that are taken for granted during so much of our lives become more difficult and dangerous.

-But – there are ways that you can make the bathroom safer for your elderly parents or senior loved ones.
+But – there are ways that you can improve bathroom safety for your elderly parents or senior loved ones.

 Showers don’t have to be a scary place for seniors.
-Some may require some construction and remodeling while others will just need a few tweaks to make them safe.
+Some may require some construction and remodeling while others will just need a few tweaks to make them safer.

 The important thing to remember is to make them as safe as possible.

 As an occupational therapist I used to perform home assessments regularly.